Corporate Commercial Law

-Corporate commercial law, or "business law," is a broad area which can mean different things to different people.
-For many, the term is an umbrella which encompasses a number of specialties, such as corporate finance, securities, and bankruptcy and insolvency.
+Corporate commercial law, or “business law,” is a broad area that can mean different things to different people.
+For many, it is an umbrella term that encompasses a number of specialties, such as corporate finance, securities, and bankruptcy and insolvency.

 Counsel practising corporate commercial law may be involved in any number of matters for clients, including:

 - drafting and negotiation of contracts of all types, including licensing and distribution agreements, supply agreements, joint ventures and strategic alliances;

 - contractual disputes, typically pre-litigation;

 - corporate reorganizations and restructurings; and

 - mergers & acquisitions (assets or shares; public or private).